-Density-Based Spatial Clustering of Applications with Noise is a clustering algorithm able to find non-linearly separable and arbitrarily-shaped clusters given a radius and density constraint.
-In addition, DBSCAN also has the ability to flag outliers (noise samples) and can thus be used as a quasi anomaly detector.
+Density-Based Spatial Clustering of Applications with Noise (DBSCAN) is a clustering algorithm able to find non-linearly separable and arbitrarily-shaped clusters given a radius and density constraint.
+In addition, DBSCAN can flag outliers (noise samples) and thus be used as a quasi-anomaly detector.

 Note: Noise samples are assigned the cluster number -1.